Why More Systems Don’t Belong in the Core — and How Intentional Separation Reduces Risk

 • Compliance questions that are harder to answer with clarity

-There’s a belief in regulated environments that separation equals exposure.
-In my experience, it doesn’t.
-Examiners don’t penalize separation—they penalize ambiguity.
+In regulated environments, there’s a belief that separation equals exposure.
+But in reality, examiners don’t penalize separation—they penalize ambiguity.

 They want to know: